fanconnect-by-gento0/fanconnect-by-gento0.github.io/support.md

 ## Important Notes

 - The app works best during live concerts and may not function properly in offline or simulated environments
-- Make sure your device is running a supported iOS version and has sufficient battery
+- Make sure your device is running a supported **iOS or Android** version and has sufficient battery

 [Go to Home Page](index.html)